tom-howard/ros/docs/others/amr31001/lab2.md

 To start with, you'll need to download [a ROS package](https://github.com/tom-howard/amr31001) to the Robot Laptop that you are working on today.
 This package contains all the resources that you'll need for the lab exercises.

-1. Open up a terminal instance on the laptop, either by using the `Ctrl+Alt+T` keyboard shortcut, or by clicking the Terminal App icon in the favourites bar on the left-hand side of the desktop:
+1. Open up a terminal instance on the laptop, either by using the ++ctrl+alt+t++ keyboard shortcut, or by clicking the Terminal App icon in the favourites bar on the left-hand side of the desktop:

     <figure markdown>
       ![](../../images/laptops/bash_terminal_icon.svg){width=60px}